Building an Accessorial Charge Lookup Table in Postgres: Production Hardening & Debugging

 'Deterministic accessorial rate reference layer.
 All inserts must pass CI threshold validation.';

-Note: the EXCLUDE USING gist constraint uses daterange() (not tsrange()) because effective_date and expiration_date are DATE columns. btree_gist must support the daterange type for this to work.
-Verify with SELECT * FROM pg_opclass WHERE opcname = 'gist_date_ops'; before deploying.
+The exclusion constraint uses daterange() rather than tsrange() because effective_date and expiration_date are DATE columns, and btree_gist must expose the daterange operator class for it to compile.
+Verify before deploying with SELECT * FROM pg_opclass WHERE opcname = 'gist_date_ops';.
+The partial index accelerates active-rate lookups while ignoring expired archives, cutting planner overhead under high-concurrency audit traffic.

 import io